 Colin Shaw, for instance, wrote a book called “The DNA of Customer Experience: How Emotions Drive Value“.
 I seem to remember Colin used to say that only emotions matter in customer experience.
 A little Google search to check that made me stumble upon a post and recorded webinar on Bruce Temkin’s Customer Experience Matters.

 I haven’t listened to it yet but the description says enough: “Customer experience is all about people (human beings!) who don’t behave as rationally as many people tend to believe, and they are often driven to action based on their emotions”.
-It’s good to hear those messages and repeat them (you can watch the recording of the long webinar below).
+It’s good to hear those messages and repeat them.

 The dangers of too much brain science: forgetting how people – really – tick

 A few years ago psychology professor Jan Derksen wrote a great piece for De Morgen, a Belgian newspaper (in Dutch).
 The title: “We are more than 1,400 grams of protein and fat”.
 In the article, Derksen attacked the dominance of neurobiology and tackled the risks of too much brain science in psychology.

 We forget how people tick.
 We think we are our brain as neurologist Dick Swaab wrote in a book with that title.
 Everything is the fault and consequence of ‘the brain’.
 We train the brain, scan it to find issues (confusing cause and consequence and overlooking it might all be a little bit more complex in an interaction of biological, psychological and social factors) and focus on the outside in psychology, fully overlooking the complexity and extraordinary phenomena underneath ‘the brain’.